CodeLuke/GCSE-Code-Tasks/README.md

 Each folder in this repository contains a text file containing the problems and examples, the README which was in the original repository and any solutions to the problem that I have created.
 The problems were originally set using python, so the READMEs provide helpful hints in this language.
-Not all problem sets contain solutions as my originals have since been lost to time but in I will add new solutions in due course as well as solutions in other languages.
+All problem sets contain solutions in python.
+In due time I will also add solutions in other languages.

 These tasks are designed to get a grasp of coding.
 They are not designed for production code and as such the solutions will include unhandled exceptions and will not cover all cases.